JuliaGeometry/VoronoiCells.jl/README.md

 *VoronoiCells* circumvents this in the following manner:
-The set of tranformed generators are augmented with the corners of the VoronoiDelaunay rectangle.
+The set of transformed generators are augmented with the corners of the VoronoiDelaunay rectangle.
 All points in the augmented generators are mapped to a rectangle called the computational rectangle with the following properties:

-- It is a subset of the VoronoiDelaunay rectangle
+- It is a (non-empty) subset of the VoronoiDelaunay rectangle
 - The Voronoi cells of the augmented generators belonging to the corners of the VoronoiDelaunay rectangle do not overlap with the computational rectangle.

 This does not uniquely define a computational rectangle, but in theory any candidate will suffice.
-The intersection of the computational rectangle and the Voronoi cells of the tranformed original generators are transformed versions of their Voronoi cells in the original rectangle.
+The intersection of the computational rectangle and the Voronoi cells of the transformed generators are transformed versions of their Voronoi cells in the original rectangle.
 Transforming these cells back to the original rectangle give the desired Voronoi tesselation.

 Note that in order to consider point patterns in general rectangles such a mapping has to be applied anyway, so we are not introducing unnecessary computational cost.